ritterim/rimdev-blog/_posts/2018-12-03-how-to-make-golden-egg-fried-rice.md

 - 1/2 tbp sugar
 - 3/4 tbp white pepper powder
 - 4 Thai Pepper (Only if you like spicy)
-- scallion for garnish
+- scallion for garnish (Chopped)

-## Tips
+## Tips & Tricks:
 - In order to make the best egg fried rice, I suggest you use leftover rice but you could make rice fresh but make sure to refrigerate it for at least 2 hours.
+It will help to dry the grains, lower the starchy, and give your fried rice with a more firm texture.
 ## DIRECTIONS:
 - Chop all the ingredients into small pieces.
-- In a working pan, heat oil on high heat.
-Saute the onion and the optional Thai Pepper until they start to soften, add the luncheon meat, corns and green peas, saute them for 3 mins.
+- In a frying pan, heat oil on medium heat.
+Saute the onion and the optional Thai Pepper until they start to soften, approximately 2-3 minutes.
+Next, add the luncheon meat, corns and green peas, saute them for another 3 minutes.
 Once done, Put them in a separate dish.
 We will use them later.
-- Put cooked rice into a Mixing Bowl, add eggs one by one.
-Mix the rice with the egg yolks, make sure all the rice grain are separate.
+- Put cooked rice into a mixing bowl, add eggs one by one and mix until well coated, make sure all the rice grain are separate.
-- In a working pan, heat oil on high heat.
-Add the rice, saute it until the egg is cooked, add all the ingredients, season with salt, sugar, and white pepper.
-Mix well with all the ingredients, and you can add more salt and pepper to adjust seasoning.
+- In a frying pan, heat oil until you see whisps of smoke coming from your oil.
+Add the rice, saute it until the egg is cooked, approximately 3 to 5 minutes.
+- Add all the ingredients into the pan, season with salt, sugar, and white pepper.
+Mix well with all the ingredients, and you can add more salt and pepper to adjust seasoning, approximately 6 minutes
-- Finally, garnish with sliced green scallion.
-Then The Golden Fried Rice is ready.
+- Finally, serve on a plate and garnish with sliced green scallion.
+If you want to have a nice plate presentation, You can mould the rice by firmly pressing it into a small bowl, and then put it onto a dish upside down.

 ## Bottom Line